luchete80/WeldFormFEM/DEVLOG.md

          - Corrected Dirichlet BC, being the difference between applied and
          - FIRST IMPLICIT ELASTIC WORKING.
 -------------------------------------------------------------------------------------------------------
 20251009 - Fixed Kinetic Energy
-          - Fixed m_fe(which should be zero and is not )
+         - Fixed m_fe(which should be zero and is not ) 20251021 - Fixed deTdt allocation.
+         - Fixed MapScalarfield